James Wolcott (pioneer)

-James Wolcott (3 November 1789 – 5 January 1873) was an entrepreneur and foundational member of Maumee, Ohio.
-He assisted in growing the community with his plans for the future of Maumee through a prominent, long-standing business and political career.
+James Wolcott (3 November 1789 – 5 January 1873) was an entrepreneur and civic leader of Maumee, Ohio.
+He played a role in the development of Maumee through his business and public service.
 He built the now Wolcott House Museum in Maumee, Ohio.

 Wolcott, one of thirteen children born to Guy and Abigail Wolcott, was born in Torrington, Litchfield County, Connecticut, United States.

 At a young age, Wolcott began working in woolen mills in search of fortune.
 He worked with his Uncle to construct and operate a woolen mill and later with Joseph H. Hughes of Delaware, Ohio.
 Wolcott continued his westward expansion into St. Louis, Missouri, in 1820.
 A year later, he married Mary Wells, daughter of William Wells and Sweet Breeze, thus granddaughter of Miami Chief Little Turtle.

-The young couple took stead in Willshire, again for James' aspiring millwork.
-1823, he built a Willshire home for Mary and their two sons.
+The young couple settled in Willshire, where Wolcott established another mill.
+In 1823, he built a Willshire home for Mary and their two sons.
 However, in search of prosperity, Wolcott brought his family to Fort Wayne, Indiana and eventually to the shores of the Maumee River, settling in Maumee, Ohio, in 1826.
 Wolcott believed that the canals of Ohio would be a good venture with their new apparatus in the Maumee River Valley.
 The Ohio and Erie Canal had good prospects at the time.
-The family set for Maumee via boat and lived in a hotel until Wolcott purchased four river tracts and began work on the "Mansion on the River."
-The mansion, still standing today, started as a story-and-a-half log house and grew to 14 rooms.
+The family traveled by boat to Maumee and lived in a hotel until Wolcott purchased four river tracts and began work on the "Mansion on the River."
+The mansion is still standing today.

-James Wolcott had a passion for the profits of shipping via the Maumee River, bringing goods and passengers to great ports such as Detroit, Sandusky, and Buffalo.
+Wolcott invested heavily in river shipping via the Maumee River, transporting goods and passengers between Maumee, Detroit, Sandusky, and Buffalo.
 The heyday of his enterprise reigned from 1835 to 1850.
 He owned two ships; in 1840, he launched the General Harrison and the James Wolcott in 1843.
 Before that, he served as acting agent for shipping lines and profited from the Forwarding and Commissioning business, which helped other frontier families acquire goods.
-He eventually built a mill for water power at the bottom of the hill leading into the river from his house.
-Wolcott could have seen his industry with a glance out of the southern window of his study, while passersby could gaze upon the federal-style mansion he accumulated for his family.
+He built a water-powered mill below the house on the Maumee River.